 The HPVA label displayed below indicates conformance of the tested samples to the Type II glue bond requirements as set forth in ANSI/HPVA HP-1-2004 Standard For Hardwood And Decorative Plywood, and conformance to Flame Spread Class C (200 or less) as determined by the test procedures described in ASTM E 84.
 Depending on the type of product, the label may also include other information such as structural and formaldehyde emission ratings.

-HARDWOOD PLYWOOD & VENEER A SSOCIATION BOND LINE TYPE II ANSI/HPVA HP-1-2004 hpva association and veneta proposition and v FLAME SPREAD 200 OR LESS CLASS C ASTM E 84 MILL 00 SPECIALTY GRADE SIMULATED DECORATIVE FINISH ON PLYWOOD
+HARDWOOD PLYWOOD & VENEER ASSOCIATION BOND LINE TYPE II ANSI/HPVA HP-1-2004 hpva veneration FLAME SPREAD 200 OR LESS CLASS C ASTM E 84 MILL 00 SPECIALTY GRADE SIMULATED DECORATIVE FINISH ON PLYWOOD